ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Smyrna times._](https://chroniclingamerica.loc.gov/lccn/sn84020422/1869-09-29/ed-1/seq-1)

 #### 1869-09-29 &middot; Smyrna, Del.

 <table style="width: 100%;"><tr><td style="width: 50%">

+s wisely or­
+dered that the funeral expenses of its members
+should not be extravagant, and the example
 should be followed by other denominations.
 gone.
 The heavens will be as bright over our
 gfaves as they are now around our path ; the